dart-lang/site-www/src/null-safety/index.md

 $ dart analyze / flutter analyze     # this should pass without errors
 ```

+If the `pub get` step fails, check the [status of the dependencies][].

+If the `analyze` step fails, update your code to resolve the issues
+listed by the analyzer.

 [the download page]: /get-dart/archive#dart-3-alpha
+[status of the dependencies]: /null-safety/migration-guide#check-dependency-status

 ### Dart 3 backwards compatibility